What is in this leaflet

 Simvastatin works by reducing bad (LDL) cholesterol made by the liver and raises the good (HDL) cholesterol.
 It may slow the hardening of blood vessels and reduce the risk of developing new plaque.

-Simvastatin does not reduce the cholesterol and triglycerides that come from fatty food.
-Therefore, you also need to follow a low-fat diet while you are taking simvastatin.
+Simvastatin does not reduce the cholesterol and triglycerides that come from fat in food.
+Therefore, you also need to follow a low-fat diet and other measures, such as exercise and weight control, while you are taking simvastatin.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed this medicine for another reason.